jaineet10/18bce104_18bce083_dbms/README.md

 # 18bce104_18bce083_dbms
 Hostel Management System <br/>
-The platform used for this project is Wamp Server. nirma.html is the main page for the user interface.
-On the main page under 'Hostel Registration' there are update and delete options.
-Click update or delete button first to implement them. hostel_management.sql is the exported database.
-Department names and ids are already inserted:-
+The platform used for this project is Wamp Server.<br /> nirma.html is the main page for the user interface.<br /> On the main page under 'Hostel Registration' there are update and delete options.<br /> Click update or delete button first to implement them.<br /> hostel_management.sql is the exported database.<br /> Department names and ids are already inserted:-<br /> CSE 100<br />
-CSE 100
-EC  101
+EC  101<br />
-Civil 102
+Civil 102<br />
-Mechanical 103
+Mechanical 103<br />
-IC 104
+IC 104<br />
-EE 105
+EE 105<br />
-Design 106
+Design 106<br />
-Management 107
+Management 107<br />